Here's What You Should Cook This Week, Based On Your Zodiac Sign

 Food

-The week starts with the moon in fiery Sagittarius, which may be why you have been itching to light up the grill for some Monday night football wings or burgers.
-But by midweek, the moon slides into hardworking Capricorn.
-This no-nonsense earth sign will have you double-checking your grocery budget — this probably isn’t the week to buy some “aspirational produce” that will wilt away in your crisper drawer.

-This is a good week to be really honest with yourself about your expectations and limitations.
-If you’re prone to endlessly scrolling over-the-top recipe inspo on TikTok and getting overwhelmed, it’s time to be a little bit more realistic in the kitchen.
-Stick to some basics, and add in some doable creative flair.
+If you have been itching to start something new, you’re not alone — “October Theory” is real.
+Eclipse season is over, and it’s time to start a new chapter.
+There’s a full moon in Aries on Thursday, and it’s going to be particularly intense.
+The best thing you can do to prepare for a potentially emotionally volatile week is get your meals in order.
+You’ll be grateful you saved your energy for things outside the kitchen.

+I am officially asking you to throw out the dubious leftovers in the back of your fridge, say goodbye to the stale crackers in your pantry, and get anything freezer-burned beyond recognition out of your life.
+Ahh, doesn’t that feel better?

 Inspired by this week’s horoscopes from Alexandria Lettman, Bustle’s astrology columnist, here are my suggestions for how to honor both your birth chart and your pantry.
-Be sure to check both your sun and rising sign for inspo!
+Be sure to check both your sun and rising sign!

 Aries (March 21-April 19)